Finding a newborn photographer in RI, CT, and MA;

 What is the difference between a birth photographer, a fresh 48, a lifestyle photographer, and a studio session?

 A birth photography session is well, photos of the whole birth process from contractions to meeting your baby and everything in between (no pun intended!?).
-While we don’t offer birth photography due to scheduling, we most certainly see the importance of these images.
+While I don’t offer birth photography due to scheduling, I most certainly see the importance of these images.
 Looking at the image of the moment you see your child for the first time is a feeling I can’t describe.
-As for the more graphic stuff, it’s not for everyone and we respect that!
+As for the more graphic stuff, it’s not for everyone and I respect that!

 A fresh 48 photographer will come to your hospital room during the first 48 hours of your baby’s life and take his/her photos in the hospital bassinet as well as take portraits of baby and you along with other family members.
 In a way, a fresh 48 is similar to the hospital photographer but by booking your own photographer, you are able to choose a style that matches yours.
 If you can work out the schedules, it’s amazing to plan on having siblings and/or family members be photographed as they actually meet your little bundle!